Modified release tablets

-This leaflet answers some common questions about APO-Pramipexole ER tablets.
+This leaflet answers some common questions about pramipexole.
 It does not contain all the available information.
 It does not take the place of talking to your doctor or pharmacist.

 All medicines have risks and benefits.
 Your doctor has weighed the risks of you using this medicine against the benefits they expect it will have for you.

 If you have any concerns about taking this medicine, ask your doctor or pharmacist.